metta-prasanthi/ToDoApp/README.md

 ## Datasource : H2 (h2-console)

 ## Url's to access the basic functinality
-/gettask/{summary} - get the todo task by summary /getalltasks - get all todo tasks
+/tasks/{summary} - get the todo task by summary /tasks/ - get all todo tasks
-/savetask - save the todo task /updatetaskstatus/{summary} - update the todo task status to true (completed) /removeAllTasks - delete all tasks /deletetask/{summary} - delete task by summary
+/tasks/ - save the todo task
+/tasks/{summary} - update the todo task status to true (completed) /tasks/ - delete all tasks
+/tasks/{summary} - delete task by summary

+## Abstract Controller for CRUD

+## yml file to build and run using concourse pipeline